App Maker CLI

 Example

-Considering "0.0.1" as the current version, when you run the command below,
+Assuming the current version is "0.0.1," when you run the following command:

 $ app-maker plugin pack --patch